-In an interview with author Lina Khatib in 2010, the DOT explained that its participation strategy is based on generally not posting on threads where a discussion is interpreted by the DOT as having a healthy dynamic, or where the team feels that its participation might impede the conversation.
+In an interview with the first author, the DOT explained that its participation strategy is based on generally not posting on threads where a discussion is interpreted by the DOT as having a healthy dynamic, or where the team feels that its participation might impede the conversation.
 The DOT does not always address all the points raised by other users in their posts, and the team says that this is because anything it posts has to be thoroughly researched for factual accuracy, and it simply takes too long to research too many points.
 In addition, addressing everything generates very long replies, which the team feels is not productive as the team members prefer to be more focused in their replies.
-The team says that people often post similar questions and discuss similar topics on different sites, which explains why the DOT offers similar answers and similar post content.
+The team says that people often post similar questions and discuss similar topics on different sites, which explains why the DOT offers similar answers and similar post content (DOT 2010).

-In terms of themes, other users talk about US imperialism, US downfall, US support for Israel, Palestinian suffering, Obama's character, and quote the Qur'an more than the DOT does.
+In terms of themes, other users talk about US imperialism, US downfall, US support for Israel, Palestinian suffering, Obama's character, and quote the Quran more than the DOT does.
 In contrast, the DOT discusses US multiculturalism and religious tolerance, US support for a Palestinian state and aid to Palestine, US withdrawal from Iraq, and Islamist groups more than other users.
-This suggests that the DOT is mostly focused on discussing "positive" themes that present the US in a favorable manner.
-In a study by Lee, Lancendorfer, and Lee in 2005, 42 it was found that "traditional journalists use the internet to gather a variety of opinions on issues and that the internet has the power to shape public opinion by affecting the agendas of other media."
-The focus on positive themes by the DOT can be interpreted as an attempt at resetting the agenda both for the traditional media - intermedia agenda setting "4" - and for the public reading the posts.
-Nisbet et al. argue that this kind of "agenda building" through existing non-US communication channels is more effective in terms of influencing portrayals of the United States than establishing new American channels like Al-Hurra and Radio Sawa.
-45
+This suggests that the DOT is mostly focused on discussing "positive" themes that present the USA in a favorable manner.
+In a study by Lee et al. in 2005, it was found that "traditional journalists use the Internet to gather a variety of opinions on issues and that the Internet has the power to shape public opinion by affecting the agendas of other media" (Messner and Distaso 2008: 449).
+The focus on positive themes by the DOT can be interpreted as an attempt at resetting the agenda both for the traditional media-intermedia agenda setting (Breen 1997)-and for the public reading the posts.
+Nisbet et al. (2004) argue that this kind of "agenda building" through existing non-US communication channels is more effective in terms of influencing portrayals of the United States than establishing new American channels like Al-Hurra and Radio Sawa.